sauravdotcom/Spam-mail-classifier/README.md

-Classifying the mail category using Logistic Rression.
+Classifying the mail category using Logistic Regression.